Christopher-Loynes/Online_Review_Trends/README.md

 ## Results

 - 87% of _delivery_ reviews for Currys are positive

 - 37% of _customer services_ reviews Currys are positive
    - Concentrated around London, Birmingham and Liverpool
    - Specifically poor _KnowHow_ service documented on _Reevoo_

 - Recommended to Currys that they improve their customer services:
    - Specifically in London, Birmingham and Liverpool
-   - Train staff to improve their interactions with customers (ao.com)
+   - Train staff to improve their interactions with customers, in particular the _KnowHow_ teams
    - Consider closing down stores in underperforming areas
       - Shortly after, Currys announced they would [close 92 stores](https://www.bbc.co.uk/news/business-44286924)